cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 application with a [custom buildpack](../../buildpacks/custom.html) using `cf push -b` with a path to your buildpack.

+### App Deploy Fails ###
+Even when the deploy fails, the app might exist on <%=vars.product_short%>.
+Run `cf apps` to review the apps in the currently targeted org and space.
+You might be able to correct the issue using the <%=vars.dev_console_2%>, or you might have to delete the app and redeploy.

+Common reasons deploying an app fails include:

+* You did not successfully create and bind a needed service instance to the app, such as a PostgreSQL or MongoDB service instance.
+Refer to Step 3: Create and Bind a Service Instance for a RoR Application.
+* You did not successfully create a unique URL for the app.
+Refer to the troubleshooting tip App Requires Unique URL.

+### App Requires Unique URL ###
+<%=vars.product_short%> requires that each app that you deploy has a unique URL.
+Otherwise, the new app URL collides with an existing app URL and <%=vars.product_short%> cannot successfully deploy the app.
+You can resolve this issue by running `cf push` with either of the following flags to create a unique URL:

+* `-n` to assign a different HOST name for the app.
+* `--random-route` to create a URL that includes the app name and random words.
+Using this option might create a long URL, depending on the number of words that the app name includes.

 ### <a id='start'></a>App Fails to Start ###

 After `cf push` stages the app and uploads the droplet, the app may fail to start, commonly with a pattern of starting and crashing similar to the following example: